Speech-Rule-Engine/speech-rule-engine/README.md

 Using Bundlers
 --------------

 By default SRE works with webpack.
 But you can use a number of other bundlers to build.
 Note, that for all bundlers the JSON locale files need to be build as usual.
+Depending on the version of SRE you are using some of the alternative bundlers might already be in the `devDependencies`.

 ### WebPack